GWR 6000 Class 6024 King Edward I: Royal train

 On 10 June 2008, 6024 hauled the Royal Train, with Charles, Prince of Wales and Camilla, Duchess of Cornwall on board, from Kidderminster Town to Bridgnorth on the Severn Valley Railway.
 Between Bewdley and Arley, the Prince of Wales drove the locomotive.

 Before leaving the SVR to resume its mainline appointments a broken tender axlebox was discovered that delayed its departure.
 Once repaired, a further delay was incurred by a defect in the air pump.

 Royal Scot Locomotive & General Trust

 Following an internal dispute within the 6024 Society which had owned the locomotive since its preservation, an unsuccessful legal case was pursued in 2010 by the owning Trusts board against the former Chief Mechanical Engineer, which resulted in a loss in the High Court.
 The resulting requirement to pay compensation and both parties' legal costs totalling over £500,000, resulted in the society becoming deficient in liquid cash funds.

 Following discussions with various interested parties in December 2010, the society agreed to sell the locomotive to the Royal Scot Locomotive and General Trust, chaired by investor and steam enthusiast Jeremy Hosking.
+Following a meeting in December 2023, The 6024 Society closed voluntarily.